 I arrived at their farmhouse one Friday afternoon.
 It was during the spring months, warm, somewhat muggy.
 The evenings were cooler than the days.
 As always, I had a distinct feeling when I arrived that something was off balance.
 I knew it was coming from the wooded area behind their house though.

 I had always felt uneasy walking through them, especially alone.
-I was so uncomfortable in the woods that I quit walking the hiking trail around the pond on my last few visits there.
+I was so uncomfortable in the woods that once I could have sworn I saw a hooded figure.
+I convinced myself that it was just my imagination.
+However, I quit walking the hiking trail around the pond on my last few visits there.